Cooper Black

-Cooper Black is an ultra-bold serif typeface intended for display use that was designed by Oswald Bruce Cooper and released by the Barnhart Brothers & Spindler type foundry in 1922.
+Cooper Black is an ultrabold serif typeface intended for display use that was designed by Oswald Bruce Cooper and released by the Barnhart Brothers & Spindler type foundry in 1922.
 The typeface was drawn as an extra-bold weight of Cooper's "Cooper Old Style" family.
-It rapidly became a standard typeface and was licensed by American Type Founders and also copied by many other manufacturers of printing systems.
+It rapidly became a standard typeface and was licensed by American Type Founders and copied by many other manufacturers of printing systems.

 History

+Creation

 Cooper Black originated from Oswald Cooper's career as a lettering artist in Chicago and the Midwest of America in the 1920s.
+The font was commissioned by the Barnhart Brothers & Spindler as an extra-bold font in the font family of cooper old style.
 Cooper Black was advertised as being "for far-sighted printers with near-sighted customers", as well as "the Black Menace" by detractors.

+Acquisition

+In 1922, the rights for Cooper Black was acquired by American Type Foundry (ATF).
+This is because Barnhart Brothers & Spindler was bought out by the ATF in 1911.

+Design

 While very bold, Cooper Black is based on traditional "old-style" serif lettering, rather than the hard-edged "fat face" fonts popular in the nineteenth century, giving it a soft, 'muddy' appearance, with relatively low contrast between thick and thin strokes.

 Usage

 After its release in 1922, Cooper Black quickly became a popular typeface for use in advertising, especially in newspapers.
-Although its use in advertising declined in the 1960s, it became much more popular in pop culture after appearing on the cover art for the 1966 album Pet Sounds by The Beach Boys.
-Since then, it has been featured on multiple other album covers, including David Bowie's Ziggy Stardust and The Doors' L.A.
+Although its use in advertising declined in the 1960s, it became much more popular in pop culture after appearing on the cover art for the 1966 album Pet Sounds by the Beach Boys.
+Since then, it has been featured on multiple other album covers, including David Bowie's Ziggy Stardust and the Doors' L.A.
 Woman.
-The alternative hip hop collective Odd Future also used it frequently, using it for album covers such as the cover of The OF Tape Vol. 2.
-Former Odd Future member, Tyler, the Creator used it for his Bastard and Goblin album covers.
+The alternative hip-hop collective Odd Future also used it frequently, using it for album covers such as the cover of The OF Tape Vol. 2.
+Former Odd Future member Tyler, the Creator used it for his Bastard and Goblin album covers.